NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Blue Background Nucleotides](images/blue_bg.png)](images/blue_bg.png "Click to see the full image.")

 ### Brown
 A brown colored background (in the main [read alignment plot](#Read alignment plot)) indicates that the mate of the read is unmapped.
 Such reads have a [flag](#FLAG) value that contains the 0x8 bit.
-On clicking a read with unmapped mate in the read information panel, the current read sequence is displayed along with a button “Show unmapped mate”.
+On clicking a read with unmapped mate in the read information panel, the current read sequence is displayed along with a button "Show unmapped mate".

 [![Brown Background Nucleotides](images/brown_bg.png)](images/brown_bg.png "Click to see the full image.")

-On clicking the button “Show unmapped mate”, the sequence of the unmapped mate is also displayed.
+On clicking the button "Show unmapped mate", the sequence of the unmapped mate is also displayed.

 [![Unmapped Mate](images/unmapped_mate.png)](images/unmapped_mate.png "Click to see the full image.")